Marie-Aimée Roger-Miclos

 Marie-Aimée Roger-Miclos (May 1, 1860 – May 19, 1951) was a French pianist.
+Born in Toulouse, she studied first there and then at the Paris conservatory, where she would one day teach.
+Several composers dedicated compositions to her, and she toured Europe and North America and produced recordings at the turn of the 20th century.

 Early life

 Marie-Aimée Miclos was born in Toulouse.
 She studied at the Conservatoire de Toulouse and the Conservatoire de Paris, with Louise Aglaé Massart and with Henri Herz.

 Career

 Several composers dedicated compositions to Roger-Miclos.
 Joseph O'Kelly dedicated a piano work to Roger-Miclos in 1884.
-Camille Saint-Saëns dedicated a piano piece to Roger-Miclos, which she premiered in 1891.
+Camille Saint-Saëns dedicated his Africa fantasia to Roger-Miclos, which she premiered in 1891 to great acclaim.

 Roger-Miclos played in London in 1890 and 1894.
 She toured German-speaking cities in 1893, 1894, and 1897.
 She toured in the United States and Canada in the 1902–1903 season.
 "She comes from Southern France, the land of fire and passion, and is an artist of interesting and unconventional qualities, possessing a strongly marked sense of rhythm, brilliant and incisive touch, and her playing is marked with certainty, that adds tonal charm to brilliancy," observed one reviewer, adding "As a pianiste she is an artistic diplomat."
 In 1905, she made recordings of Mendelssohn and Chopin works.

 She also taught piano, at the Paris Conservatoire.
 American painter George Da Maduro Peixotto made a portrait of her in 1893.
 She was also the subject of a medal made by French artist Geneviève Granger, exhibited in 1909.